 Kids love to help make them and enjoy them on a hot summer day.
 We always have popsicles in the freezer during the summer.
 When the kids are playing or working hard they can come and grab a popsicle for a snack.
 A healthy and refreshing snack.
 Who doesn’t love popsicles?!

 Flavors of fresh sweet strawberries combine with a smooth cream in this popsicle.

 I used a Norpro Frozen Ice Pop Maker and this recipe works out perfectly for it!
 Simply fill the popsicle cells and put the sticks in and place in the freezer.
 The hardest part is waiting for them to freeze and set up.

 When the popsicle are ready to enjoy, remove the lid and simply run the the maker under warmer water to loosen the popsicle, and make easier to pull out.

 Keep cool on those hot days with popsicles.
 Kids love them!

 This recipe can easily be used with any kind of fruit.

 - 3 C. fresh strawberries, chopped

 Add the milk, heaving whipping cream, and strawberry yogurt to a medium mixing bowl.
 Then add corn starch and whisk together until smooth.
 Pour mixture into a saucepan and add the strawberry extract.
+Whisk in the sugar, if using.
 Slowly bring the mixture to a boil, while continuously whisking.
 Continue whisking for about 4 to 5 minutes once mixture begins to boil, to thicken.
 Remove from heat and set aside and cool a bit.

 While cream mixture is cooling, this is when I chop my strawberries.
 Place the chopped strawberries in a bowl.